jingaxing/cssi-prework-python-conditional-cssi-prework-2016/README.md

 An "else" clause will always follow an "if" clause, because "else" means "otherwise."

 ## Statements Using the Elif Clause
-Where JavaScript has "else if", Python has "elif".
-This allow multiple conditions to be checked.
-WHen a condition is met, the code block underneath it is executed and the conditional statement is exited.
+Where JavaScript has "else if" (and Ruby has "elsif"), Python has `elif`.
+This allows multiple conditions to be checked.
+When a condition is met, the code block underneath it is executed and we exit the conditional statement (we call this lazy evaluation).
 ```
+x = 25

 if x > 500:
   print "x is really big"
 elif x > 50: